romanwixinger/profiles-rest-api/documentation/AnswerPOST.md

     }
     ```

     The field 'question' is strictly required, 'comment' and 'duration' are optional.
-The field 'answers' can only be left out
+The field 'answers' can only be
-    if the field 'skipped' is set to true.
+    left out if the field 'skipped' is set to true.
+The fields should not be left blank.

 * **Success Response:**